 142 Idem, art 169.
 When the collective labour measures have already been initiated before the declaration of bankruptcy, the bankrupt employer must immediately inform the bankruptcy judge, with different situations arising: if in the three days following the communication an agreement has not been reached or the business decision has not been notified, the appearance of the entitled parties (bankrupt party, bankruptcy administration and workers through their legal representatives) will be requested in order to decide whether or not to continue with the processing of the collective measures in accordance with the special bankruptcy rules, maintaining the validity of the practical actions.
-If at the date of the declaration of insolvency an agreement has already been reached or the business decision has been notified, the insolvency administration will be responsible for the business decision has been challenged before the labour courts, the procedure will continue in that jurisdiction until the corresponding resolution is final (Idem, art 170).
+If at the date of the declaration of insolvency an agreement has already been reached or the business decision has been notified, the insolvency administration will be responsible for the execution of the measures adopted; and if, at the date of the declaration of insolvency, the agreement or the business decision has been challenged before the labour courts, the procedure will continue in that jurisdiction until the corresponding resolution is final (Idem, art 170).